ChrisWhealy/wasm_sha3/README.md

 # SHA3 Implemention in WebAssembly Text

+An implementation of the SHA3 hash algorithm written entirely in WebAssembly Text.
 Some consider this to be an act of madness, but anyhow.

-Here is an implementation of the SHA3 hash algorithm implemented entirely in WebAssembly Text.

 This is a work in progress...